cilium/cilium/Documentation/security/policy/intro.rst

 The configuration of the Cilium agent and the Cilium Network Policy determines whether an endpoint accepts traffic from a source or not.
 The agent can be put into the following three policy enforcement modes:

 default
-  This is the default behavior for policy enforcement when Cilium is launched without any specified value for the policy enforcement configuration.
-The following rules
-  apply:

-  * If any rule selects an :ref:`endpoint` and the rule has an ingress section, the endpoint goes into default deny at ingress.
-  * If any rule selects an :ref:`endpoint` and the rule has an egress section, the endpoint goes into default deny at egress.

-  This means that endpoints will start without any restrictions and as soon as a rule restricts their ability to receive traffic on ingress or to transmit traffic on egress, then the endpoint goes into whitelisting mode and all traffic must be explicitly allowed.
+  This is the default behavior for policy enforcement.
+In this mode, endpoints have unrestricted network access until selected by policy.
+Upon being selected by a policy, the endpoint permits only allowed traffic.
+This state is per-direction and can be adjusted on a per-policy basis.
+For more details, :ref:`see the dedicated section on default mode<policy_mode_default>`.

 always
   With always mode, policy enforcement is enabled on all endpoints even if no rules select specific endpoints.

-  If you want to configure health entity to check cluster-wide connectivity when you start cilium-agent with ``enable-policy=always``, you will likely want to enable communications to and from the health endpoint.
+  If you want to configure health entity to check cluster-wide connectivity when you start cilium-agent with ``enable-policy: always``, you will likely want to enable communications to and from the health endpoint.
 See :ref:`health_endpoint`.

 never